thevdm1/collateral_tracking/README.md

 # Collateral Tracking 🍠

 Track your collateral ratio for minting select UMA synths (uStonks & uGas) to avoid liquidation. 📉 A Telegram bot 🤖 is used for message delivery sending an update on your collateral ratio's at specific times every day.
-All files that are needed to deploy this app to Heroku (free plan) are included in this repository.
+All files that are needed to deploy this app to Heroku (free plan - good for shorter term usage) are included in this repository.

 Instructions: